cloudroboticshub/cloudroboticshub.github.io/src/pages/meetings/index.md

 that topic using the [Github Issue](https://github.com/cloudroboticshub/cloudroboticshub.github.io/issues/33).

-I don't know what to do.
-Anomaly detection is probably a good discussion topic, but Giovanni isn't going to be here.
-Antoine isn't either.
-We can just discuss what we've found so far, I guess?

-Or just not have the session.
-Because people can't come.

-Seems like a shame to hold off on it.
-Maybe discuss how we've done so far?

 ## 2025-06-30: Logging & Observability Discussion (Upcoming)

 In the upcoming session, the group plans to go over the research performed to